 - Docker image available.
 A Docker image for the MapR PACC is available on Docker Hub.
 This image can be used as is after brief configuration of cluster location, ticket location (if using security), etc.

 - Dockerfile available.
 A Dockerfile is also available on GitHub, allowing you to further customize the image as needed to support your specific application needs.

 - Containerizing an Existing Application.
 Applications store state in the MapR Converged Data Platform, ensuring resilience and availability across application and infrastructure failures.
 In this use case:

 - Containers can survive application or hardware failures by accessing persisted data upon restart.

 - Containers can move across nodes or even data centers (including cloud environments), yet still retain access to persisted data.

 - Microservices.
 Microservice applications leverage the complete suite of reliable, scalable data services that only the MapR Converged Data Platform can provide.
-By leveraging client pathways to MapR Streams and MapR-DB, for example, microservices can immediately gain advantages including statefulness and efficient inter-microservice communication, as well as the simplified deployment model that containers provide.
+By leveraging client pathways to MapR Event Store and MapR Database, for example, microservices can immediately gain advantages including statefulness and efficient inter-microservice communication, as well as the simplified deployment model that containers provide.